I really wonder what my neighbors think when a humongous trailer truck backs into my driveway and slides out the ramp

 My mad detective skills led me to believe the the UPS man dropped something very, very heavy on my box – then repackaged it so he wouldn’t get caught. !!!
 Seriously.
 Vitacost handled the situation well and refunded me for the pickle jar that was missing, and I could have had replacements for the crackers, but I decided that since the inner packaging wasn’t damaged, I wasn’t willing to take the time to send them back.

 - If you are a first time shopper at Vitacost, you’ll want to use this link to get $10 for your first order (and I’ll get some bucks off as well).
 Otherwise, you can use my business link, this link.

-Mountain Rose Herbs(Link Removed) is another potential online store for certain bulk purchases, and there are many others (I’ll cover Tropical Traditions in the final post of this series).
+Mountain Rose Herbs(Link Removed) is another potential online store for certain bulk purchases, and there are many others.

 The “What Does a Real Foodie Buy at…?” series is generously sponsored by Plan to Eat, where you can use the Grocery Store Menu to organize your shopping by grocery store and even set defaults for certain items to go on the list where it’s least expensive.
 See the other shopping ideas: